MarkusBansky/CygniAPI/README.md

 }
 ```

-Depending on your rights and the system you are running your project, you probably would have to reserver the host and the port for your user to be able to host the server on your machine.
+Depending on your rights and the system you are running your project, you probably would have to reserve the host and the port for your user to be able to host the server on your machine.

 ## Getting started